Skip to main content

 x1234_b

 Notice that OSQL identifiers are NOT case sensitive; i.e. they are always internally capitalized.
-By contrast OSQL reserved keywords are always written with lower case letters, for example.
+By contrast OSQL reserved keywords are always written with lower case letters.

 Variables

-Variables are of two kinds: local variables or session variables.
+Variables are of two kinds: local variables and session variables.

 Examples: